-- tent & camping equipment (should you intend on camping)
+- Tent & camping equipment (should you intend on camping)

-- hiking boots
+- Hiking boots

-- Bushman’s Repellent
+- Insect Repellent

-- map (available at the information centre at the entrance to the park)
+- Map (available at the information centre at the entrance to the park)

-- hot air ballooning
+- Hot air ballooning

-Skill level varies greatly depending on the particular activity you choose to accomplish whilst visiting Lamington National Park.
+Skill level varies greatly depending on the particular activity you choose whilst visiting Lamington National Park.
 Hiking trails are achievable for children and families but I wouldn’t recommend walking further then Elebana Falls as some sections are quite damp and steep.
-Always check the National Parks and Wildlife website for grade and track levels before hiking or camping.
+Always check the National Parks and Wildlife website for the grade and track levels before hiking or camping.

 Distance Covered / Elevation Gain

-The hike I covered from O’Reilly’s Entrance to Box Log Falls is approximately eight kilometres return.
+The hike I covered from O’Reilly’s Entrance to Box Log Falls is approximately 8 kilometres return.
 The hike can take anywhere between 2-4 hours depending on how often you stop and is heavily based around your skill and fitness level.